 Before you get started studying let’s talk about making the most of your study break.
-During midterm and final season you will hear many tips for studying, but sometimes you don’t really hear many tips about how have the best study break ever.
-To me study breaks are just important as study tips.
+During midterm and final season you will hear many tips for studying, but sometimes you don’t really hear many tips about how to have the best study break ever.
+Study breaks are just important as study tips.
 You need balance.

 Here are to Make the Most of Your Study Break:

 1. Set a time: When you create a study plan you know how much time you have to study for your exam.
 Why not treat your break the same way.
 I like to study in blocks.
 For example, if I study for 2 hours straight I have to take a 30-minute break or if I study for 1 hour straight I have to take a 10-minute break.
 See what works for you and stick with it.
 Plan out your breaks.

 2. Change your atmosphere: If you are at the computer or in the laboratory go outside or go to another location.
 Your body needs to stretch and change scenery for a real break.
 Think about it.
 If you were at your computer for hours and decide to look on Facebook or twitter for your break it is just like not taking a break at all.
 You have to get up and stretch.

 3. Avoid junk food: When you are stressed you may want to grab the first snack/junk food we see.
 If you know you are a big snacker pack snacks: fruit, granola bar, or something that is healthy.
 When you make healthier choices you will better when it is time for you to get back to studying.

 4. Do something that is not related to your studies: If you are studying for biostatistics take a break and read a funny book.
 It is important to take your mind off the subject you are studying so that when you get back to studying you will be refreshed!